Addition to Remarks (rejoinders)

 Introduction:

-Addition to Remarks (rejoinders) is quite clear from the meaning, it means to add your idea (agreement or disagreement) to someone else remarks.
+Additions to Remarks(rejoinders) which are called rejoinders in English.
+It means to add your idea (agreement or disagreement) to someone else remarks.
 We call it rejoinders (addition to Remarks) too.
 It is like tag questions.
 But, it has gotten a slight difference from tag questions.
 We use some specific phrases to agree or disagree.
-Addition to Remarks has a specific rule while we agree or disagree with anyone’s remarks.
-We will study this in detail in this article additions to remarks.
+Additions to Remarks has a particular rule whether we agree or disagree with anyone’s remarks.
+We will study this in detail in this article.

 Positive addition to positive remarks & negative addition to positive remarks.